AugeosAI/aws-module-vpc/README.md

 * [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/): The ALB is a load balancer managed by AWS that is designed for routing HTTP and HTTPS traffic.
 The advantage of using a managed service is that AWS takes care of fault tolerance, security, and scaling the load balancer for you automatically.
-  Check out [module-load-balancer](https://github.com/gruntwork-io/module-load-balancer/) for more info on how to use the ALB.

 We also deploy an *internal* load balancer in the private subnets.
 This load balancer is not accessible to the public.
 Instead, it's used as a simple way to do service discovery: every backend service registers with the load balancer at a